0xAX/linux-insides/Booting/linux-bootstrap-5.md

 ...
 ```

 And `.rodata..compressed` contains the compressed kernel image.

-So `rsi` will contain `rip` relative address of the `_bss - 8` and `rdi` will contain relocation relative address of the ``_bss - 8`.
-As we store these addresses in register, we put the address of `_bss` to the `rcx` register.
-As you can see in the `vmlinux.lds.S`, it located in the end of all sections with the setup/kernel code.
-Now we can start to copy data from `rsi` to `rdi` by 8 bytes with `movsq` instruction.
+So the `rsi` will contain `rip` relative address of the `_bss - 8` and `rdi` will contain relocation relative address of the `_bss - 8`.
+As we store these addresses in registers, we put the address of `_bss` to the `rcx` register.
+As you can see in the `vmlinux.lds.S` linker script, it located in the end of all sections with the setup/kernel code.
+Now we can start to copy data from the `rsi` to `rdi` by `8` bytes with `movsq` instruction.

 Note that there is `std` instruction before data copying, it sets `DF` flag and it means that `rsi` and `rdi` will be decremented or in other words, we will copy bytes in backwards.
 In the end we clear `DF` flag with `cld` instruction and restore `boot_params` structure to the `rsi`.

-After this we get `.text` section address and jump to it:
+Now we have the address of the `.text` section address after relocation and we can jump to it:

 ```assembly
 	leaq	relocated(%rbx), %rax